asokolsky/multi-mini-monitor/README.md

 This is a work in progress.

-Build works as a VSCode task (using tsc).
+Build works as a VSCode task (using tsc) - just press Ctrl+Shift+B.

 Gulp is still broken.